MicrosoftDocs/PowerShell-Docs/reference/4.0/PSDesiredStateConfiguration/Test-DscConfiguration.md

 Specify computers by using Common Information Model (CIM) sessions.
 If you do not specify a target computer, the cmdlet tests configuration of the local computer.

-If the desired and actual configurations match, the cmdlet returns a value of $True.
+If the desired and actual configurations match, the cmdlet returns a string value of 'True'.
-Otherwise, it returns a value of $False.
+Otherwise, it returns a string value of 'False'.

 ## EXAMPLES